elotroalex/chiens/_texts/translation.md

 - A treasure!
 I'm the one who asks for his stolen treasure!
 - London!
 Paris!
 New York!
 Amsterdam!
 - {:.pr} I see them all gathered around me like stars, like triumphal moons
-- and with my bad eyes, my rotten breath, my braille fingers in the lock I want
+- and with my bad eyes, my rotten breath, my braille fingers on the lock, I want to tally
-- to tally
-- ah! to tally under their calm, their dignity, their balance, their movement
+- ah! to tally under their poise, their dignity, their balance, their movement

 ---

 [84]({{site.baseurl}}/chiens/p084.html){:.pagetitle}

-- their noise, their harmony, their measure
+- their chatter, their harmony, their measure
 - what was required of my nerves
 - of my panic
 - {: .pr} of my eternal-vagabond cry, and the sweat's dice from my sweating face, to do what I did, my son